jreyesr/websockets_tests/README.md

 1. When you send "START", the text box will start filling with server mock data (from a fake "sensor").
 When you send "STOP", the text box will stop filling.
 1. The server console should log any commands that it received.

+## test4b

+This example is functionally identical to test4, but it uses a different architecture for the websockets, which should be cleaner and easier to understand.

+1. Follow the instructions for test4.